AdobeDocs/campaign-standard.en/help/integrating/using/configuring-campaign-points-of-interest-data-integration.md

 >
 >For detailed information on configuring postbacks, refer to the [Adobe Mobile Services documentation](https://marketing.adobe.com/resources/help/en_US/mobile/signals_.html).

-## Integrating the SDK into a mobile application
+## Integrating the SDK into a mobile application {#integrating-the-sdk-into-a-mobile-application}

 The Mobile core service’s software development kit (SDK) facilitates the integration of a mobile application into Adobe Campaign.

 This step is described in the [Administrating guide](../../administration/using/configuring-a-mobile-application-using-sdk-v4.md#integrating-the-sdk-into-a-mobile-application).

-## Defining Points of Interest in Adobe Mobile Services
+## Defining Points of Interest in Adobe Mobile Services {#defining-points-of-interest-in-adobe-mobile-services}

 To define the Points of Interest that are used to collect location data: